JaladeAlan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #3: function that prints a string
 #4: function that prints a string, in reverse
 #5: function that reverses a string
-#6: function that prints every other character of a string, starting with the first chqracter
+#6: function that prints every other character of a string, starting with the first character
+#7: a function that prints half of a string